Nightshade23x/logistics-agent/docs/shopping_agent_summary.md

 ## Current Version

-Shopping Agent V1.1 is complete.
+Shopping Agent V1.3 is complete.

 The Shopping Agent helps choose suppliers for requested products.
-It compares local supplier catalog data and recommends supplier options based on price, quality, rating, lead time, stock, MOQ, and user preferences.
+It compares local supplier catalog data and recommends supplier options based on price, quality, rating, lead time, stock, MOQ, user preferences, budget constraints, and supplier risk.

 It follows the shared multi-agent contract and prepares handoff data for Finance, Trader, Compliance, and User Agent.

 ## Main Capabilities

 - Reads a shopping request from JSON.
+- Reads a shopping request from natural language text.
 - Matches requested products to supplier catalog items.
 - Handles simple plural matching, such as TV and TVs.
 - Compares supplier options by: